 Fiberglass Windows Overview

-Homeowners who would rather pay for professional window installation should consider using fiberglass windows.
+Homeowners who want professional window installation should consider using fiberglass windows.
 Their rigid construction makes them more durable and far less DIY-friendly.
 They cost anywhere from 30% to 50% more than vinyl and present a far more high-quality look that can mimic the texture and feel of wood windows.
 These windows can also be repainted and refinished to match nearly any home exterior.

 Vinyl Windows Overview

-If you’re looking to save money and conduct your home improvements, then more workable window materials like vinyl (also known as PVC) may be more your speed.
+If you’re looking to save money and do your own home improvements, then window materials like vinyl (also known as PVC) may be more your speed.
 For the money you’ll pay, these window frames are fairly low-maintenance, stand up to extreme temperatures, and have a long life span.
-Depending on the window options available for your particular home, vinyl could be a cost-effective option that will yield a high return on investment and last for 20 years or more.
+Depending on the window options available for your particular home, vinyl could be a cost-effective option.
+These windows will yield a high return on investment.
+They can last for 20 years or more.
+While saving costs, you can still get quality vinyl windows by buying from trusted companies

 Fiberglass vs. Vinyl Windows Cost

-Regardless of window type, professional installation costs for any new windows will range between $120 and $320.
+According to Angi, professional installation costs for any new windows will range between $100 and $300 regardless of the type of window.
 Industry average rates for general contractor or window installer labor are between $40 and $45 per hour — expect installation costs for your fiberglass window frames to be higher due to increased labor costs.

 Vinyl window frames are the best option for homeowners on a tighter budget.
 Typical vinyl double-hung windows will cost between $250 and $400 per unit, according to current retail averages from Lowe’s, Home Depot, and similar outlets.

-A similar Low-E double-hung fiberglass window from the same retailers would cost between $400 and $600 per unit before labor costs have been factored in.
+A similar Low-E double-hung fiberglass window would cost between $400 and $600 per unit from the same retailer before labor costs have been factored in.

 Appearance, Style, and Aesthetics

-As with any home improvement project, you should consider aesthetics when deciding which window material to use.
-Vinyl and fiberglass replacement windows each have different ranges of textures and finishes, which will be suited to different building styles and homes.
+When deciding on window materials for your home improvement project, consider the aesthetics.
+Vinyl and fiberglass replacement windows offer a variety of textures and finishes to suit different building styles and homes.

 Whether you’re in the market for new construction or replacement windows, you’ll find that both vinyl and fiberglass options exist in a variety of finishes and colors.